cwarden45/DTC_Scripts/Psomagen_Viome/README.md

 *Again, please remember that I have **not** made any recommended changes from the previous collection.*  So, I drink almond milk, and I think that is helpful.
 However, I didn't do anything different for almonds to be removed from the foods to avoid.

-On 9/9/2021, I recieved an e-mail that my **Viome** sample needed to be reprocessed.
-However, ***I have already recieved those results***, so I think something may be technically wrong with the e-mail system.
-I believe there have also been inconsistencies in whether I recieved an e-mail about results, versus periodically checking and finding results.

 ## Sample #3

 I ordered 4 kits from 3 companies on 6/20/2021 (2 for thyrve, 1 for other companies):